-The objective of the scheme is to assist the remaining scavengers for rehabilitation, which are yet to be assisted, in a time bound manner by September 2009.
+The objective of the scheme is to assist the remaining scavengers for rehabilitation, which are yet to be assisted.

 Eligibility

 Scavengers and their dependents, irrespective of their income, who are yet to be provided assistance for rehabilitation, under any scheme of Government of India / State Governments will be eligible for assistance.